jinho-yoo/esp32s3-eye/README.md

 3. Setting ESP-IDF
 3.1 Press "F1", type "ESP-IDF", find "ESP-IDF: Select where to save configuration settings" and select it.
 Select where to save the settings.
    You can choose one of the following three: (Select Global, see https://github.com/espressif/vscode-esp-idf-extension/blob/master/docs/MULTI_PROJECTS.md)
    - Global
    - Workspace
    - Workspace Folder
    Press "F1", type "ESP-IDF", find "ESP-IDF: Configure ESP-IDF extension" and select it.
 You can also select "View -> Command Palette" instead of pressing "F1".
 3.2 The ESP-IDF extension installation screen appears and asks you to choose between "EXPRESS" and "ADVANCED" mode (for initial installation).
 3.3 Select "EXPRESS" to proceed with the installation.

-The user folder is set as the default value as shown below.
+The user folder is set as the default value.
 Click "Install" to proceed with the installation.(It takes some time.)

 4. You can now start working by creating a new project or opening an imported project folder.